nekromant/atom-ownsync/README.md

 # Works under
 - [X] linux
-- [ ] mac
+- [X] mac
 - [ ] windows

 _WARNING_: This plugin is very early alpha.
-Only been tested and works on linux, since it relies on GNU tar for creating tarballs.
+Only been tested and works on linux and mac, since it relies on tar for creating tarballs.
+Windows support is on the way

 _HELP WANTED_: The author of this plugin is not very familiar with js/coffeescript being more a linux kernel dev.
 If you are a js guru and can spare a few minutes to do a proper code review I'd be very grateful